blackfrog-co/laravel-event-sourcing-dynamodb/README.md

   specified per event.
 - More granular control over read consistency mode, e.g. configurable per method, or able to change a repo binding on the fly to get one that is read consistent.
+- Support for provisioned capacity billing, specifically handling exceptions and retries.

 ## Changelog